smaranjitghose/img_ai_app_boilerplate/README.md

     `cd img_ai_app_boilerplate `

 - Now, let's fetch our dependencies to run our app.
-[A python package called [StreamLit](https://docs.streamlit.io/en/stable/) is the heart this app]
+[A python package called [StreamLit](https://docs.streamlit.io/en/stable/) is at  the heart of this app]

     `pip install -r requirements.txt`